 A crucial part of gunman Mohammad Ajmal Kasab’s confession at the Mumbai attack trial has been censored by the judge on the grounds that it could inflame religious tensions between Hindus and Muslims in India.
 After stunning the court on Monday by admitting guilt in the the three-day rampage that killed 166 people, Kasab gave further testimony on Tuesday that included details about his training by Lashkar-e-Taiba (LeT), a Pakistan-based militant group on U.S. and Indian terrorist lists.

 FaithWorld recently ran a post about Pakistan considering playing the “Sufi card” in its campaign against Islamist militants.
 The idea is that promoting this mystical and tolerant school of Islam could counteract the influence of more radical readings of the faith.
 It looks like they’re not the only ones considering this:

-Neighbouring Morocco is taking a different approach, opting to reinforce the authority of state-appointed imams in the hope this will cut off support for jihadism.
+Morocco has shifted from mass arrests to tight surveillance in its fight against Islamic militants and hopes a new campaign to reinforce the authority of state-appointed imams will cut off support for jihadism.

 In the aftermath of the Mumbai massacre, a lot of attention has been focused on the militant Islamist group Lashkar-e-Taiba that has been blamed for the bloodbath.
 Simon Cameron-Moore, our bureau chief in Islambad, has written an interesting piece on what they’ve done in recent years.
 As a religion editor watching this story unfold, I was also curious to know how they think.
 What kind of religious views do they have?
 My Google search has turned up an interesting answer.

 Did the “Bali bombers” end up as martyrs or monsters?
 That’s what many must be wondering after the three young men convicted of the Bali nighclub bombings in October 2002 were executed in the dead of the night last weekend in an orange grove on Java.